Poop-fish/Basic-NotePad-Texteditor/README.md

 - Spell Check: You can check all the texts for mis spelled words and if it finds one , just right click and it will bring up options to choose from

-## Speach to text : Use prebuilt in commands :
+## Speach to text : prebuilt commands :
 Bold - Applies bold formatting to the selected text.

 Italic - Toggles italic formatting for the selected text (assumes _toggle_italic method implementation).